 For most landscape companies, that number looks unattainable.
 However, I have the reports to prove that it can be done.
 I recently completed the 2022 Landscape Industry Peer Benchmark Report.
 Of the more than 150 companies that participated in the report, 26% of the companies had a net profit greater than 10% of revenue.
 In the prior year, that figure was 24%.
 It can be done.
 [Updated Dec 2022.]

 Because I have had several landscape companies as clients, I have been able to package my learnings into a system.
 I call this system, “The Profit Engine.”
 Like a real engine, it needs a few things to work.

 - A CEO or owner willing to make a commitment

 - People who are willing to consider reality from a financial perspective

-With those components, The Profit Engine webinar series helps landscape companies significantly increase their profitability.
+With those components, The Profit Engine process helps landscape companies significantly increase their profitability.

 People make better decisions with better information.
-CEOs can distribute more decision making to managers with great confidence.
+CEOs can distribute more decision-making to managers with greater confidence.
 Everyone will know the factors that are critical to making the company more profitable.

 Want to know more?